 - If you’re outside the six-week period then you must get in touch with The Pensions Regulator as soon as you realise your mistake.
 The Regulator treats each case differently and if you can show that you have a good reason for missing your deadline and that you’re willing to put things right, then you may not get a fine.
 The Pension Regulator states: “You should aim to put all staff back in the position they would have been in if you had complied on time.”

 - You will need to choose and set up a pension scheme and assess your employees.
-You’ll need to find a pension scheme that you can set up after your staging date as not all pension providers will allow this.
+You’ll need to find a pension scheme that you can set up after your duty date as not all pension providers will allow this.

 If you don’t make amends and continue to ignore letters from TPR the fines will be stiff.
 Fines range from £50 to £500 a day if you fail to comply with workplace pension legislation and don’t take steps to put things right.

 |Want some help with your workplace pension?|

 |Biznus Payroll can help you with your pension choices, pension set up and ongoing management.|